 7 CFR § 273.2(d)(1) and (2)

-Deny EDGs refusing to cooperate in completing the application process at the time of refusal.
+Deny households refusing to cooperate in completing the application process at the time of refusal.

-Note: Disqualified and Ineligible Members are part of the EDG and must cooperate.
+Note: Disqualified and Ineligible Members are part of the household and must cooperate.

-Refusal to cooperate means the EDG is able to cooperate, but shows the worker they will not take required actions to complete the application process.
+Refusal to cooperate means the household is able to cooperate, but shows the worker they will not take required actions to complete the application process.

-Example: An EDG telling you they will not be interviewed shows refusal to cooperate.
-An EDG missing their scheduled interview is not a refusal to cooperate, and the application must not be denied for refusal.
+Example: A household telling you they will not be interviewed shows refusal to cooperate.
+A household missing their scheduled interview is not a refusal to cooperate, and the application must not be denied for refusal.

-EDGs are not found uncooperative when someone outside of the EDG fails to provide requested verifications, for example, an employer.
+Individuals are not found uncooperative when someone outside of the household fails to provide requested verifications.
+Example: An employer.

 See Disqualification for Refusal to Cooperate for information about cooperation with Quality Control.